AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

    -  Disable TFA
    -  Reset the authenticator application
    -  Add or remove trusted browsers
-   -  View or refresh TFA recovery codes on account
+   -  View or refresh TFA recovery codes on your account

 ### Create an API token